TopEFT/topeft/README_FITTING.md

 ## Creating the datacards

 The first step is to produce the datacard text files and root files that combine will use.
 This step takes place within `topcoffea`.
-- ROOT is required, so install it first iwth `conda install -c conda-forge root`
+- ROOT is required, so install it first iwth `conda install -c conda-forge root_base`
 - Run `python analysis/topEFT/datacard_maker.py` (see `analysis/topEFT/README.md` for details)

 ## Running combine